VisionEval/VisionEval/sources/VEGUI/README.md

 # VisionEval GUI
 VisionEval R Shiny GUI and Scenario Viewer (Visualizer)

+**Warning!** This code has not been maintained for a long time and will be removed from VisionEval 3.0.
+The functionality is being reproduced in the VEModel package (including a visual model inspector) and may eventually be incorporated into a new VEGUI.
+In practice, most agencies have found that working with R scripts and the R command line (often in RStudio) provides the greatest flexibility for debugging model inputs, and for building and running scenarios.
+See the [VisionEval website](https://visioneval.org) for more details.

 See [Getting Started](https://github.com/VisionEval/VisionEval/wiki/Getting-Started)

 VisionEval GUI (VEGUI) is an application built in R that supports VisionEval.
 It provides a useful interface for running a limited selection of VisionEval based models.
 It also offers various features like changing the input parameters to the models and visualizing the results of the model run.